bababouf/Traveling-Salesman/README.md

 ![](https://i.gyazo.com/3c97d9e64f87cfb35b7d00767fb492c0.png)

 ## **_Overview_**
-A salesman is looking to travel around to several nearby cities, only stopping at each city once.
+A salesman is looking to travel around to several nearby cities, stopping at each city only once.
 The journey will end when they return back to their home city.
-The traveling salesman problem is an optimization problem that seeks to minimize the cost for this route; in other words, what is the minimum distance required to hit all necessary cities only once and return to the starting city?
+The traveling salesman problem is an optimization problem that seeks to minimize the cost for this route.
+In other words, what is the minimum distance required to hit all necessary cities only once and return to the starting city?

 This multithreaded program, written in C++, offers a heuristic approach in determining the optimal route for TSP.
 ## **_How To Run_**